“Nobody Died At Sandy Hook”

 Fetzer later acknowledged that the original reasons he called the death certificate a fake were mistaken but claimed other deficiencies with the document proved it was fabricated.

 Why is that odd?
-It’s a standard form that is used for everyone, whether they’re six or sixty.
-There is a box on that form that asks for the deceased’s marital status at time of death.
-What is the medical examiner to do in this case?
+Death certificates are standardized forms used for everyone, whether they’re six or sixty.
+There’s a box on the form for the deceased’s marital status at the time of death.
+What exactly was the medical examiner supposed to do in this case?
 Leave it blank?
-The form also includes a box for military service.
+By that logic, should they also skip the box asking about military service?

 SandyHookFacts.com has this one covered.
-Needless to say, it’s complete bullshit.
+Needless to say, it’s complete nonsense.

 “Meanwhile, Noah’s mother has claimed that she has released a photograph of his body.
 But no one I know can find it.
 So where is it?” pg.
 186

-More bullshit; Veronique has never said that.
-SandyHookFacts.com covered this one as well and just in case you don’t feel like scrolling all the way to the bottom of the linked article, the short version is that “Kelly” is confusing a comment made by the mother of Emmett Till with Veronique Pozner, which is a pretty, pretty stupid thing to do.
+More nonsense; Veronique Pozner has never made such a claim.
+SandyHookFacts.com covered this one, too.
+If you don’t feel like scrolling to the bottom of the linked article, here’s the short version: “Kelly” appears to be confusing a comment made by the mother of Emmett Till with Veronique Pozner—a pretty stunningly stupid mistake to make.

 When talking with hoaxers (I try to avoid it, but sometimes it happens), I tell them it’s not up to me to prove the shooting really happened.
 It’s up to them to prove that it was a hoax.